zax0s/AutoPET2_LION/README.md

 ## Prediction :computer:
 A wraper class was built to handle the data I/O in the container, within the [process.py](https://github.com/zax0s/AutoPET2_LION/blob/main/process.py).
+Modifications were made from the streamlined and optimized LION prediction pipeline, due to limited resources in the execution of the container by Grand Challenge.
-Moose prediction is handled within the wraper and then the output is set to the challenge required directory.
+Prediction is handled within the wraper and then the output is set to the challenge required directory.

 ## Testing :computer:
 Testing is needed to make sure the Docker image is not using more than the allowed resources.